 Singing the hour, and bidding “strike the bell.”

-The title of this piece was chosen, as was common during this time, from the first line of the poem.
-The first line, in-tandem with the title, vibrantly describe the weather over a “clifted shore.”
+The title of ‘Huge Vapours Brood above the Clifted Shore‘ was chosen, as was common during this time, from the first line of the poem.
+The first line, in tandem with the title, vibrantly describes the weather over a “clifted shore.”
 The sky above the water, and land, is covered in vapors of clouds.
 These are dense, and appear “brooding.”
 It is likely that they are dark, and perhaps intimidating in their mass.
-This assumption is supported by the second line in which it become clear that it is “Night.”
+This assumption is supported by the second line in which it becomes clear that it is “Night.”
 The darkness of the nighttime hours is setting over the ocean.
 It makes the whole world feel, “dark and mute.”
 It is as if the clouds have dampened the landscape and pushed back it’s colors and light.

 Finally, the speaker adds two more sounds, “the anchored bark,” of a sailor at sea.
 This sound is very distant, but the narrator is able to make out the command, “The watch [is] reliev’d.”
 Men are going about their lives as normal; oblivious, or perhaps tuned to, the changes in the weather and forbidding “vapours” that are “brood[ing]” overhead.